Setting up your own mental health practice

 7. Consider insurance providers and claims

-Navigating the world of health insurance is essential for any mental health practice.
-Becoming an approved provider enables you to effectively process insurance claims, making your services more accessible to customers.
-Understanding your clients' insurance coverage guarantees they can receive your services without financial constraints.
+Learning about health insurance is essential for any mental health practice.
+Becoming an approved provider enables you to process insurance claims effectively, making your services more accessible to customers.
+Understanding your clients' insurance coverage also guarantees they can receive your services without financial constraints.

 8. Hire and train support staff